hneth/unikn/README.md

 <!-- Goals of the unikn pgk: -->

 The **unikn** package facilitates the use of corporate design elements for users of [R](https://www.r-project.org/).
-While this renders the correct use of default specifications simple and straightforward, we leave some flexibility for experienced users (e.g., for creating scientific visualizations).
+While this renders the use of default specifications simple and straightforward, experienced users can apply the color tools in a flexible and creative fashion (e.g., for designing color palettes to be used in scientific visualizations).

 <!-- Overview: -->